rajesh-n-j/dynamic_sequence_template_gen/README.md

-# **Dynamic sequence template generator based on number from static template in python.**
+# **Dynamic sequence template generator based on number from static template using python.**

 **Example**